By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

 You might finally get to see unified opposition to the guy.

-You have to you really you have to understand all these comparisons, Trump and Obama, I understand them, but Obama would only be getting away with it, is only getting away with it, because the Republican Party is non-existent.
+You have to, you really, you have to understand all these comparisons, Trump and Obama, I understand them, but Obama would only be getting away with it, is only getting away with it because the Republican Party is non-existent.

 Well, I'm telling you, the Democrats don't play that way.

-Trump, if he wins, will be a Republican, and if he does authoritarian stuff that the Democrats want, then I guarantee you the Republicans will stand up and stop him.
+And if he does authoritarian stuff that the Democrats want, then I guarantee you the Republicans will stand up and stop him.

-He's not African American, he's not a minority, don't be worried about any of that.
+Don't be worried about any of that.

 I have to take a break.